studiorobot/delicious_Speak2Scene/README.md

 ```

 ### `constants.jsx` file
-Edit `constants.jsx` to your specific application.
+Edit `delicious_Speak2Scene/constants.jsx` to your specific application.
 Fill out the `allStoryboards` section with your specific storyboards and scenes pertaining to them.
 ```
 export const allStoryboards = [
   {